Banca Ifis Logo

 Market risk represents the risk of loss due to adverse movements in market prices (share prices, interest rates, foreign exchange rates, commodity prices, volatility of risk factors, and so on) in connection with the trading book for Supervisory purposes (position, settlement and concentration risks) and with the Bank’s entire budget (exchange rate and position risk on commodities).

-In 2022, the proposed investment strategy governed by ‘the Portfolio Management Policy of Banca IFIS’ and the ‘Securitization & Structured Solutions Operations Management Policy’, is consistent with the risk appetite formulated by the Board of Directors as part of the Risk Appetite Framework (RAF) process and set out in the ‘Group Market Risks Management Policy’ and with the system of objectives and limits.
+In 2023, the investment strategy continued, as regulated in the “Banca Ifis Proprietary Portfolio Management Policy” and in the “Policy for Managing Securitisation & Structured Solutions investment operations” is structured to coincide with the risk appetite formulated by the Board of Directors under the scope of the Risk Appetite Framework (RAF) and laid out in the “Group Market Risk Management Policy”, as well as with the system of objectives and limits.
 In keeping with the ‘conservative stance’ outlined in the above-mentioned documents, the overall investment strategy focused for the best part of the year on risk containment.
 This was implemented mainly by seeking out securities characterised by high liquidity and a strategy of steady returns over the medium term.

 Interest rate risk and price risk – banking book